 If you choose not to use an advocate's assistance, the court forms can be found at the Washington Courts website and are available in a number of languages.
 They may also be picked up from Superior or District Court in the Whatcom County Courthouse, 311 Grand Avenue in Bellingham.

 For assistance with the forms, visit Washington Law Help and click on the Domestic Violence & Anti-Harassment link.

 Both Whatcom County Superior and District Courts issue protection orders; Superior Court handles all cases where children are involved, or if the court is being asked to exclude one party from a shared residence, but outside of those rules it becomes cloudy as to which court one should go to.
 The Office of Assigned Counsel, Room 304 in the Whatcom County Courthouse, can help you in choosing the correct paperwork and direct you to the proper court.
 If referred to District Court, bear in mind that the office staff are not allowed to give out any legal advice nor to assist you with your paperwork, and if the paperwork is not completed correctly, you may not be granted the order you want.
-Please, get an advocate to help you!
+Please, get a DVSAS advocate to help you!